go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

     description: Some label # long description of label intent
  ```

-The legacy semi-colon delimited file format can be used that follows [label format](https://github.com/go-gitea/gitea/blob/main/options/label/Default) to `$GITEA_CUSTOM/options/label`.
+The [legacy file format](https://github.com/go-gitea/gitea/blob/main/options/label/Default) can still be used following the format below, however we strongly recommend using the newer YAML format instead.

 `#hex-color label name ; label description`